 ‘Here we are, he thinks, tiny blobs of life, millions and millions of miles from the speck that spawned us, hanging out here in the dark wastes, preparing with such complex pains to encounter a different mode of life.
 All of us, peculiar, wretchedly imperfect – somehow we have done this thing.
 Incredible, really, the ludicrous tangle of equipment, the awkward suited men, the precautions, the labor, the solemnity – Jan, Bruce, Yellaston, Tim Bron, Bustamente, Alice Berryman, Coby, Kabawata, my own saintly sister, poor Frank Foy, stupid Aaron Faye – a stream of faces pours through his mind, hostile or smiling, suffering each in his separate flawed reality: all of us.
 Somehow we have brought ourselves to this amazement.
 Perhaps we really are saving our race, perhaps there really is a new earth and heaven ahead…’

 It’s that feelgood moment towards the end of a movie when something wonderful has been accomplished, and the camera pans round the faces of the motley crew of characters who have somehow, between them, made it happen against all the odds.
 But this movie doesn’t end here, for Faye couldn’t be more wrong.
-What’s really brought them there is a biological system which the whole of Earth’s evolutionary history, is simply a necessary component.
+What’s really brought them there is a biological system in which the whole of Earth’s evolutionary history is simply a necessary component.
 Having come out into space and performed their function, human beings, like the threshing tails of sperms, cease to have a purpose at all.

 One of the most poignant stories for me – and also one of the most beautifully accomplished – was ‘Your Faces, O My Sisters!
 Your Faces Filled of Light!’* It begins by presenting two overlapping but incompatible reality frames, whose relationship with one another is initially unclear.
 In one frame, a wonderfully cheerful young woman makes her way on foot across an America that is entirely peaceful and safe.
 ‘Heyo, sister!’ she greets everyone she meets, entirely confident that they will be benign and interesting and fun to be with, ‘Any mail, any messages?
 Des Moines and going west!’
 In the other frame, the inhabitants of ordinary 1970s America go about their own dull suspicious lives, puzzled, irritated or concerned by an odd young woman who talks to them in a funny way, and calls everyone ‘sister’ whether they are men or women.
 The link between the two frames gradually becomes apparent, until eventually they violently collide in a sickening scene which I found really heartwrenching.